opf/openproject/docs/user-guide/time-and-costs/time-tracking/README.md

 ## Spent time widget on the My Page

 You can easily track spent time in the **spent time widget on the MyPage** and get an overview about all your activities during a week.
+It is like a weekly timesheet for yourself.

 See more information about the My spent time widget on the [MyPage](../../../getting-started/my-page/#my-spent-time-widget).